realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 ### Critical notice!
 In the latest Raspbian kernels stereoscopic support has been occasionally broken by implementing new AWB algorithm.
 You can read some details [here](https://github.com/raspberrypi/firmware/issues/1253).
+Kernels affected: 4.19.57 and up to 4.19.97.
 Our Raspbian image provided has no such a problem (as it is based on older kernel).

+The solution (**obsolete**):

-The solution (obsolete): after boot run once this command before accessing your cameras:
+after boot run once this command before accessing your cameras:
 ```
 sudo vcdbg set awb_mode 0
 ```
 This will turn AWB algo to the previous mode, and stereo works again untill next reboot.
 So run this command after reboot, or add it to your autorun script.

-New solution (recommended):
+New solution (**recommended**):

 `sudo rpi-update`

-As of 19 of April, 2020, issue is fixed in the latest firmware update.
+As of 10 of April, 2020, issue is fixed in the latest firmware update.
 So just use rpi-update.

 # Installing OpenCV 3.x or 4.x on Raspbian Buster: